Predicting Running Related Injuries In Novice Runners

-In a study of 532 novice runners (226 men, 306 women) preparing for a recreational 4-mile (6.7-km) running event.
-After completing a baseline questionnaire and undergoing an orthopaedic examination, they were followed during the training period of 13 weeks.
-Running Related Injuries (RRI) was defined as any self-reported running-related musculoskeletal pain of the lower extremity or back causing a restriction of running for at least 1 week.
+The research studied 532 novice runners (226 men, 306 women) preparing for a recreational 4-mile (6.7-km) running event.
+They completed a baseline questionnaire and underwent an orthopaedic examination.
+They were followed during the 13 weeks of the training period.
+Running Related Injuries (RRI) is defined as any self-reported running-related musculoskeletal pain of the lower extremity or back, causing a restriction of running for at least 1 week.

 Twenty-one percent of the novice runners had at least one RRI during follow-up.
 Male and female novice runners have different risk profiles

 The model for male participants showed that body mass index (BMI), previous injury in the past year, and previous participation in sports without axial load were associated with RRI.